 What is a Handcar?

-A handcar is a manually propelled track vehicle that travels along railroad tracks.
+A handcar or hand pump car is a manually propelled (now electric assisted!) track vehicle that travels along railroad tracks.
 Handcars have 4 wheels, seats, and are powered using both your arms and legs in a rowing motion.
-Each handcar seats 2-4 riders who all contribute to power the car along the track.
-Two people that are physically active can operate the car.
+Each handcar seats 1-3 riders who all contribute to power the car along the track.

 What is a Rail Bike or Rail Bicycle?

 A rail bicycle is similar to a handcar, except you use your feet to pedal the car along the tracks instead of using your arms.
 Our rail bicycles have a state-of-the-art electric assist propulsion system to help propel the car over the Monterey Rail Line, providing a less effort experience.
 Our electric assist bikes are not fully electric, they still require pedaling to propel the car.
+Our rail bicycles carry 2 people, but we can also link two cars together with a connection bar if you are a group of 3 or 4.
+We regularly carry people in the 80s and occasionally in their 90s on the railbikes.
 Over 500 hours goes into the handcrafted fabrication of each of our rail bikes.

 Can children ride?

-For safety concerns children must be 10 years or older to ride our handcar and 5 years or older to ride our rail bicycle.
+For safety concerns children must be 10 years or older to ride our handcar and 4 years or older to ride our rail bicycle.
 For the handcars there are moving parts and the short stature of children present pinch point hazards.
-Our rail bicycle is better protected so we can accommodate children as young as five years old.
+Our rail bicycles have more protected so we can accommodate children as young as 4 years old.
 Lap seating and baby carriers are NOT permitted.
 Our insurance carrier will not allow for infants carried in slings.

 How hard is it?